kayembi/Tarscape/README.md

 Tarscape is a Swift package for reading and writing Tar archives on macOS and iOS.

+## Installation

+The easiest way of installing Tarscape is to search for `https://github.com/kayembi/Tarscape.git` in Xcode's package manager.
+Alternatively, download and drag the Tarscape package folder to your Xcode project.

+Remember to add `import Tarscape` at the top of Swift files that use Tarscape.

 ## Usage

 ### Basic Usage